bigcommerce/dev-docs/docs/api-docs/provider-apis/tax/overview.md

 If you would like to support multiple connections for a merchant, BigCommerce can set the registry with flexible URLs that use our new profile option.
 These URLs would include a reserved string, for example, `https://{profile}/estimate`, allowing merchants to customize the base domain.

-You will need to allow merchants to enter the URL's base domain in the Control Panel when they connect or install your app.
+You will need to allow merchants to enter the URL's base domain in the control panel when they connect or install your app.
 Merchants would also need to be able to self-serve updates to the URL through your app.
 When you [Establish a Tax Provider connection](#establishing-a-connection), you will include the `profile` base domain along with credentials associated with the merchant's account.

 <Callout type="info">